thunderbird/webext-docs/idle.rst

 .. role:: code

-Use the <code>browser.idle</code> API to detect when the machine's idle state changes.
+Use the :code:`browser.idle` API to detect when the machine's idle state changes.

 .. rst-class:: api-main-section